spalberg/rescala-lang.github.io/projects/index.md

 # Projects

 This page collects experimental projects and research prototypes based on or inspired by REScala.
+Most of these projects are included in the REScala repository, and we ensure that they still compile and run their tests with the current versions of REScala.
+However, other than the minimum to keep the code usable, these projects present snapshots of the research at that time, and are not necessarily kept up-to-date.

 For the related publications, please see the [publications]({{ site.github.baseurl }}/publications) page.

 <div class="container">
 <div class="row"><div class="col-sm-4">